day8/re-frame/docs/on-dynamics.md

 ## Summary

+> To understand a program you must become both the machine and the program. <br>
+>
+>    -- Alan Perlis

 re-frame apps are simple to simulate in your head, and there are consequences - all of them good.

 This simplicity arises from a combination of factors.
 On this page, we have reviewed re-frame layer by layer, starting at a high level with how